nrfconnect/sdk-nrf/doc/nrf/ug_matter_overview_architecture.rst

 Commands
    Commands are actions that can be used to trigger some behavior on other devices.
-   For example, they can be used to request a Matter node to do something, communicate attribute data or modify some attributes.
+   For example, in a door lock device the lock door command can be used to trigger such action on a physical device.

 Events
    Events are a type of attributes that communicate device state changes.